An excellent California pinot noir for $14? You better believe it.

 Spicy raspberry and cranberry flavors are the hallmark of zinfandel, and Lodi claims to produce about 40 percent of California’s prime zin.
 This juicy, fruit-forward example adds notes of blackberries and plums, while avoiding the high alcohol levels this grape can reach.
 ABV: 14.5 percent.

 Distributed by Winebow: Available in the District at Lion’s Fine Wine & Spirits, Rodman’s, Streets Market (14th Street).
-Available in Maryland at Beer, Wine & Co. and Bradley Food & Beverage in Bethesda; Finewine.com in Gaithersburg; the Perfect Pour in Elkridge; Quarterfield Liquor in Glen Burnie; Red: Wine, Beer & Spirits in Clarksville; Rodman’s (White Flint); Roots Market (Olney); Snider’s Super Foods in Silver Spring; Travilah Square Beer & Wine and Village Beer & Fine Wine in Rockville; Ye Olde Spirit Shop in Frederick.
+Available in Maryland at Beer Wine & Co. and Bradley Food & Beverage in Bethesda; Finewine.com in Gaithersburg; the Perfect Pour in Elkridge; Quarterfield Liquor in Glen Burnie; Red: Wine, Beer & Spirits in Clarksville; Rodman’s in White Flint; Roots Market in Olney; Snider’s Super Foods in Silver Spring; Travilah Square Beer & Wine and Village Beer & Fine Wine in Rockville; Ye Olde Spirit Shop in Frederick.
 Available in Virginia at the Town Duck in Warrenton.

 GREAT VALUE